 International and Overseas Divorce

-Australia, due to its no fault system, is one of the simplest jurisdictions in the world to obtain a divorce.
-You do not have to prove the break down of the marriage was the fault of the other party as is the case in many other parts of the world.
-The only thing you do have to prove is that you were separated for a period of at least 12 months.
+Australia has a ‘no fault divorce’ system, which means that it is one of the simplest jurisdictions in the world to obtain a divorce.
+The only thing that must be proven is that you have been separated for a period of at least 12 months and that the relationship has broken down irretrievably.
 If you are an Australian living in an overseas jurisdiction you may be able to apply for divorce in Australia.
-If you are a citizen of another country living in Australia and your country of citizenship does not have a no fault divorce then you may still be able to apply for divorce in Australia.
+If you are a citizen of another country living in Australia and your country of citizenship does not have a ‘no fault divorce’ system then you may still be able to apply for divorce in Australia.

 Some countries may require a longer period and some may require a shorter period following the break down of a marriage before you can apply for a divorce.
 If you are an Australian living overseas in a jurisdiction that require a longer period of separation, you may still be able to obtain a divorce in Australia.
 Conversely, if you are in Australia but you or your former spouse has some connection to an overseas jurisdiction that requires a shorter period of separation, you may be able to apply for a divorce in that jurisdiction.
 Whatever, the case maybe, it is important to know that Australia recognises a divorce obtained from an overseas jurisdiction, if certain conditions are met.